JotaMelo/iOasys-Objective-C-Style-Guide/README.md

 ### Ternary Operator

 The intent of the ternary operator, `?` , is to increase clarity or code neatness.
-The ternary SHOULD only evaluate a single condition per expression.
+The ternary should only evaluate a single condition per expression.
 Evaluating multiple conditions is usually more understandable as an if statement or refactored into named variables.

 **For example:**
 ```objc